rupin-r/Digital-Design-Portfolio/Tensor_Coprocessor/2x2/README.md

     [ out3 = CI + DK  out3 = CJ + DL ]

-Additional note, out1, out2, out13, and out14 will be completed first and may be used preemptively as these values will be held.
+Additional note, out1 and out2 will be completed first and may be used preemptively as these values will be held.

-After an additional 120 cycles, the next batch will be complete: out21, out22, out23, and out24

-out31, out32, out33, and out34 will be 120 cycles after the second batch and the last batch will be complete at the full 480 cycles.

 clk:   The system clk positive edge trigger.
 Should be relatively fast.